octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 So far, the storage was empty, thanks to the `unit` type.
 The storage now needs to hold five pieces of information, of different types.
-Several values can be held in a map, but they must have the same type.
-Besides, map are not meant to keep the same number of elements.
+Several values can be held in a `map`, but they must have the same type.
+Besides, `map` are not meant to keep the same number of elements.

 The correct way to define a storage is to use the `record` type.